james-320/dummies-guide/aus-regs.md

 Other legislative instruments (Directives, approvals, exemptions)

-### Aeronautical Information Publication
+### AIP

 [<small>`AIP`</small>][AIP]

-Provided by Airservices Australia.
+The Aeronautical Information Package is provided by Airservices Australia.
 Meets the definition of **authorised aeronautical information**.

 ### Supporting Material